 Manganese – There is a high level of manganese in Huel, and it’s all naturally occurring mainly from the oats (which are very manganese-rich) and flaxseeds.
 Although the level of manganese is high, this is not of concern as you can read here.

-Selenium – All the selenium in Huel is naturally occuring from the main ingredients.
+Selenium – All the selenium in Huel is naturally occurring from the main ingredients.

 Chromium – The chromium in Huel has been added in the form of chromium (III) chloride.

-Molybdenum – All the molybdenum in Huel is naturally occuring from the main ingredients.
+Molybdenum – All the molybdenum in Huel is naturally occurring from the main ingredients.

 Iodine – The iodine in Huel is added as potassium iodide which is synthetically produced.

 Avenanthramides – These are antioxidant polyphenolic compounds uniquely found in oats and, as oats are the largest ingredient in Huel, there are high levels of avenanthramides in Huel.

 Ferulic acid – This antioxidant in Huel is provided from the oats and flaxseeds.

 Lignans – These are present in the flaxseeds and have been associated with reducing the risk of cardiovascular disease (4).